You may not know a lot about coﬀee,

 Espresso is a word used frequently and a little carelessly in the coffee world.

 Espresso is a word used frequently and a little carelessly in the coffee world.
 It's what makes up your morning lattes, but what do you really know about it?
 The basic explanation is that it is not a cup, it's more like a shot of coffee.
 It is brewed using very finely ground beans, and a lot of pressure.
 When you're done, instead of leisurely enjoying a full cup of coffee, you’ll take a few quick sips and be done.
 Espresso can easily become an addiction, for many, there is no other way to drink coffee.
+It's also the insperation behind the popular Keurig brewing method.

 The Aeropress method is a relatively new way to brew coffee.
 It is a contraption that uses cylinders and a small filter to press brew coffee.